Veterans in bankruptcy face enough challenges. One such challenge no longer exists.

 Most noteworthy, certain forms of income enjoyed an exclusion from the means test.
 For example, social security benefits did not have to be included in figuring whether a potential bankruptcy filer qualified.
 Now, you might think most people on social security benefits have so little income they would qualify anyhow.
 But that wasn’t always true.
 If social security provided only one source of a household’s overall monthly income, kicking it out of the means test provided a big plus.
 So, people receiving social security had an advantage in means testing.

-Veterans, those who put their lives on the line to perform their duty in the military, did not get that leg up on the means test and had to include various veteran’s benefits, which we’ll list below, in calculating whether or not they qualified for the shorter, easier Chapter 7.
+Veterans, those who put their lives on the line to perform their duty in the military, did not get that leg up on the means test.
+The test required inclusion of various veteran’s benefits in calculating whether or not they qualified to file under Chapter 7.

 But all that changed with the HAVEN Act.
 Going forward, bankruptcy law treats veterans benefits like Social Security benefits, with both now exempted from means testing.
 Before the change veterans were more often pushed into Chapter 13 filings than those receiving Social Security.

 The change represents a significant move.
 Veterans made up a full 125,000 bankruptcy filings in the year 2017.
 Veterans Administration numbers confirm that 4.74 million U.S. veterans receive various V.A. benefits.
 That number represents 25% of the total U.S. veteran population.

 Veterans Benefits Now Exempt from Bankruptcy Means Test

 So what actual veterans become exempt from means testing for bankruptcy purposes under the Haven Act?
 We list them here:

 - Temporary Disability Retired Pay